arpitbbhayani/articles/blogs/better-programmer.md

  - be active on platforms like [Dev.to](https://dev.to/), [Hashnode](https://hashnode.com/) and [Twitter](https://twitter.com/)

 # Fundamentals go a long way
-A programming language is just a tool to express a business logic.
+A programming language is just a tool to express business logic.
 While learning a programming language we should try to understand the constructs and paradigms used - for example: [Functional programming](https://en.wikipedia.org/wiki/Functional_programming), [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)), [Event driven programming](https://en.wikipedia.org/wiki/Event-driven_programming), [Actor model](https://en.wikipedia.org/wiki/Actor_model), etc. It is important to do so because we could pick constructs from one language and use it in another to solve our problem.
 For example: picking Functional programming (Callbacks) from Javascript and using it in Python to create generic action functions.

 ### Action Items

- - learn one design pattern every month and build an simulation around it
+ - learn one design pattern every month and build a simulation around it
  - pick a language construct and implement it in some other language

 # We think before we code
-Writing code before putting in some thought is degrades the code more often than not.
-The code written like this lacks simplicity, reusability and extensibility.
+Writing code before putting in some thought is degraded the code more often than not.
+The code written like this lacks simplicity, reusability, and extensibility.
 Spending some time thinking about problem statement or task at hand and having a rough execution plan always helps.

 ### Action Items

- - always define the scope of implementation, create an execution plan and and then code
+ - always define the scope of implementation, create an execution plan and then code

 # Conclusion
-These principles has helped me get better at programming with time and in parallel I pick at the max 3 and act on the action items.
+These principles have helped me get better at programming with time and in parallel, I pick at max 3 and act on the action items.
 Programming is simple but being better than most is difficult.
 Doing it consistently makes one get better by the day.